 A Capital Improvement Program is an important tool for town planning.
-The Town may consider the adoption of has adopted a Capital Improvement Plan for roadways and general infrastructure, public buildings, and highway equipment to help maintain the level of the property tax, to avoid peaks and valleys in spending, to contribute toward an orderly program of land acquisition, road maintenance, and other Town services, and to enable the collection of impact fees for new development.
+The Town has adopted a Capital Improvement Plan for roadways and general infrastructure, public buildings, and highway equipment to help maintain the level of the property tax, to avoid peaks and valleys in spending, to contribute toward an orderly program of land acquisition, road maintenance, and other Town services, and to enable the collection of impact fees for new development.